Melting Pot 2.0: Substrates and Scenarios

 Individuals collect resources that represent `hare' (red) or `stag' (green) and compare inventories in an encounter.
 Consequences of this inventory comparison are congruent with the classic Stag Hunt matrix game.
 This game exposes a tension between reward for the group and risk for the individual.
 The matrix for the interaction is

-{\textbf{ {Scenarios}}} \begin{SC} \item \emph{Visiting unconditional stag players.} \item \emph{Visiting unconditional hare players.} \item \emph{Focals are resident and visitors are unconditional stag players.} \item \emph{Focals are resident and visitors are unconditional hare players.} \item \emph{Visiting a population of hair-trigger grim reciprocator bots who initially play stag but, if any partner plays hare once, they give up on trying to cooperate and play hare in all future interactions.} \item \emph{Visiting a population of two-strikes grim reciprocator bots who initially play stag but, if their partners play hare twice, they give up on trying to cooperate and play hare in all future interactions.} \item \emph{Visiting a mixed population of k-strikes grim reciprocator bots with k values from 1 to 3, they initially play stag but, if their partners play hare k times, they then play hare in all future interactions.} \item \emph{Visiting a mixture of pure hare and pure stag players.} \end{SC}
+{\textbf{ {Scenarios}}} \begin{SC} \item \emph{Visiting unconditional stag players.} This is a visitor mode scenario.
+One focal player joins seven background players.
+In this case the background population implements the stag policy, it's a good idea for the focal player to join them and play stag. \item \emph{Visiting unconditional hare players.} This is a visitor mode scenario.
+One focal player joins seven background players.
+In this case the background population implements the hare policy.
+Even though the focal player would prefer to play stag, they can't force the others to help them.
+After determining the others won't change their ways then they should give in and play hare. \item \emph{Focals are resident and visitors are unconditional stag players.} This is a resident mode scenario where five focals are joined by three background players.
+The test is mostly about the focals implementing a cooperative joint policy among themselves.
+They also must be robust to the presence of the three visitors. \item \emph{Focals are resident and visitors are unconditional hare players.} This is a resident mode scenario where five focals are joined by three background players.
+The test is mostly about the focals implementing a cooperative joint policy among themselves.
+They also must be robust to the presence of the three visitors. \item \emph{Visiting a population of hair-trigger grim reciprocator bots who initially play stag but, if any partner plays hare once, they give up on trying to cooperate and play hare in all future interactions.} This is a visitor mode scenario, the focal player joins seven background players.
+The focal player would do well by playing stag. \item \emph{Visiting a population of two-strikes grim reciprocator bots who initially play stag but, if their partners play hare twice, they give up on trying to cooperate and play hare in all future interactions.} This is like SC4, but this version is a bit more forgiving. \item \emph{Visiting a mixed population of k-strikes grim reciprocator bots with k values from 1 to 3, they initially play stag but, if their partners play hare k times, they then play hare in all future interactions.} This is a visitor mode scenario where three focal players meet five background players.
+The focal players can achieve a high score by sticking with playing stag. \item \emph{Visiting a mixture of pure hare and pure stag players.} This is a visitor mode scenario where three focal players meet five background players.
+In this case it is useful to scout out specific partners and try to interact preferentially with those who play stag. \end{SC}